cilium/cilium/Documentation/bpf.rst

-By default tc will create an initial directory structure as shown above, where all subsystem users will point to the same location through symbolic links for the ``globals`` namespace, such that pinned BPF maps can be reused among various BPF program types in iproute2.
-In case the file system instance was mounted already and an existing structure exists already, then tc will not override it.
+By default tc will create an initial directory structure as shown above, where all subsystem users will point to the same location through symbolic links for the ``globals`` namespace, so that pinned BPF maps can be reused among various BPF program types in iproute2.
+In case the file system instance has already been mounted and an existing structure already exists, then tc will not override it.
 This could be the case for separating ``lwt``, ``tc`` and ``xdp`` maps in order to not share ``globals`` among all.

-As briefly covered in the previous LLVM section, iproute2 will install a header file upon installation that can be included through the standard include path by BPF programs:
+As briefly covered in the previous LLVM section, iproute2 will install a header file upon installation which can be included through the standard include path by BPF programs:

   ::

     #include <iproute2/bpf_elf.h>

-The header file's purpose is to provide an API for maps and default section names used by programs.
+The purpose of this header file is to provide an API for maps and default section names used by programs.
 It's a stable contract between iproute2 and BPF programs.

 The map definition for iproute2 is ``struct bpf_elf_map``.
 Its members have